-Rather than restricting mitigation x_s to be below 1, however, in our baseline analysis we allow for the use of a backstop technology.
-This technology pulls CO_2 directly out of the atmosphere and is typically called carbon dioxide removal (CDR) or, confusingly, direct carbon removal (DCR).
-See the discussion in sections II.B.i on backstop technologies and II.C.iv on the resulting possibility of having concentrations fall below 280 ppm.
+Rather than restricting mitigation $x_t$ to be below 1, in our baseline analysis we allow for the use of a backstop technology to pull CO2 directly out of the atmosphere, potentially leading to $x_t > 1$ .
+Backstop technologies are typically labeled carbon dioxide removal (CDR) or direct carbon removal (DCR).
+See the discussion in sections 2.2.1 on backstop technologies and 2.3.4 on the resulting possibility of having concentrations fall below 280 ppm.

-To make the solution tractable, the EZ-Climate model employs a binominal tree for the resolution of uncertainty about climate damage, discussed in detail in Section II.D.
+To make the solution tractable, the EZ-Climate model employs a binominal tree for the resolution of uncertainty about climate damage, discussed in detail in Section 2.4.
 The baseline analysis uses a 7-period tree, beginning in 2015.
 An initial mitigation decision is made in 2015, and subsequent mitigation decisions are made after information is revealed about climate fragility and the resulting damages in years 2030, 2060, 2100, 2200, and 2300.
 The final period, in which consumption simply grows at a constant rate, begins in 2400 and lasts forever.
-At each node of the tree, more information about the consumption damage function is revealed (as reflected in the fragility parameter θ_t), but uncertainty is not fully resolved until the beginning of the next-to-last period in 2300.
-The agent's utility in each state is calculated based on interpolated consumption flows at five-year sub-periods.
-We solve for mitigation levels over time that maximize expected utility, looking forward, at the start of each period (except the final period), and in each fragility state θ_t .
-The resulting optimal CO2 price in each period and state is the price that implements this level of mitigation.
+At each node of the tree, more information about the consumption damage function is revealed (as reflected in the fragility parameter $\theta_t$ ), but uncertainty is not fully resolved until the beginning of the next-to-last period in 2300.
+The agent's utility in each state is calculated based on interpolated consumption flows at five-year